azavea/azavea-branding-guide/_pages/communication/email-signature.md

 We standardize our email signature to make sure our contacts have access to company information like our address, phone numbers, websites, and social media accounts.

-{% include note.html
-   text="Note: If you do business development, please contact a member of the Marketing Team to get help with the links in your email signature!" style="caution" %}

 ## Edit your email signature

 {% include copy-paste.html